 3. Watch your money grow every month

-As per the trends shown in countries like UK & US, majority of the people are turning towards P2P platforms to fulfil their credit needs.
-Although at a very nascent stage in India, the P2P industry is projected to be a $4 – $5 Billion by 2020, as per a report published by KPMG & NASSCOM.
-Everything said, Peer to Peer lending is here to stay and if you haven’t been a part of this financial disruption then now is the best time with the RBI supporting P2P lending and promoting it.
+As per the trends shown in countries like UK & US, the majority of the people are turning towards P2P platforms to fulfill their credit needs.
+Although at a very nascent stage in India, the P2P industry is projected to be $4 – $5 Billion by 2020, as per a report published by KPMG & NASSCOM.
+Everything said, Peer to Peer lending is here to stay and if you haven’t been a part of this financial disruption then now is the best time for the RBI to support P2P lending and promoting it.